staeke/minimal-html-parser/README.md

-A minimalistic html parser supporting a subset of standard DOM APIs , just because...
+A minimalistic html parser supporting a subset of standard DOM APIs, just for the fun of it.

+Features:

-Includes TypeScript typings.
-1.3Kb minified/mangled/gzipped without dependencies. (`he` is 30Kb though)
+- Includes TypeScript typings.
+- 2.7Kb minified/mangled/gzipped
+- No dependencies

 ### Usage